 2017-18 Teaching and Learning Excellence Division Calendar: Sustainable Assignments for Student Engagement and Meaningful Learning

-For November, the Teaching & Learning Excellence Division calendar: “Producing Sustainable Assignments for Student Engagement” focuses on creating a digital learning object as a type of sustainable assignment.
+For September, the Teaching & Learning Excellence Division calendar: “Producing Sustainable Assignments for Student Engagement” focuses on developing case studies as a type of sustainable assignment.
 One of the goals of teaching and learning excellence is to create engaging learning experiences for students.
 Traditional assignments typically end when they are graded.
 Sustainable assignments, on the other hand, can provide meaningful learning experiences that last beyond the classroom.

-If you’re an ACC faculty member interested in using sustainable assignments for your class, contact a TLED instructional designer.Back to Top
+If you’re an ACC faculty member interested in using case studies for your class, contact a TLED instructional designer.Back to Top